Insights >

 – Halloween pumpkin

-November: winter is coming & ‘7-5-3 ceremony’
+November: Winter is coming & 7-5-3 ceremony

-Shichi Go San
+Shichi Go San 7-5-3 Ceremony

-(7-5-3 ceremony)This is a day when parents celebrate their children, being grateful for their growth and wishing them good luck for the future.
-Considered to be a rite of passage, it is usually for 3 and 7 year old girls, as well as 3 and 5 year old boys (these specific ages are to do with tradition).
-During this time families dress in traditional clothing and visit local Shinto shrines.
-Kimono shops and rentals, as well as accessories and hair salons are in high demand
+Considered a rite of passage, it is usually for 3- and 7-year-old girls, as well as 3 and 5-year-old boys.
+During this time, families dress in traditional clothing and visit local Shinto shrines.
+Kimono shops and rentals, as well as accessories and hair salons, are in high demand during this time.

-– 7-5-3
+– 7-5-3 photo studio

 – 7-5-3 family clothes